 Generally, genetic mutation is not uncommon.
 It occurs all the time and can affect the genes responsible for the color of labradors as well.
 But like we mentioned before, for a feature to appear, there must be a co-existence of two copies of a gene.

 For a silver labrador to occur through genetic mutation, both parents would have experienced the mutation of the coat color’s genes, which is the D gene.
-And for both of those Labradors to find each other and breed would have been no less of a miracle.

 The Ugly Side Of Silver Labradors

 While silver labs are one of the most unique and attractive breeds globally, their popularity has given rise to many debates and arguments throughout dog communities and kennel clubs across the world.

 Much worse, this breed’s status and value have given birth to several malpractices that threaten this species and the Labradors species.